Brazil led world in rainforest losses in 2018 despite decline from 2017: research group

 Brazil is home to 60 percent of the Amazon, the world’s largest tropical rainforest that sucks up vast amounts of carbon dioxide and is seen as a vital protection against global warming.

-The Democratic Republic of the Congo ranked second in forest loss with 4,812 square kilometers cleared.
+The Democratic Republic of the Congo ranked second in primary forest loss with 4,812 square kilometers cleared.

 Brazil said last year that deforestation rose to its highest point in the decade for the 12 months through July.
 Deforestation spiked 13.7 percent to 7,900 square kilometers, according to the agency.